thin-edge/thin-edge.io/docs/src/understand/tedge-mapper.md

 sudo systemctl restart tedge-mapper-az
 ```

+### Timestamp output format

+The format that is used for the `time` field can be configured to either a UNIX timestamp (a number of seconds since the
+UNIX epoch), or RFC-3339 using the configuration value `az.mapper.timestamp_format` to either `unix` or `rfc-3339`.
+This setting affects not only the timestamps added by the mapper, but it will also transform the existing `time` field
+to the specified format.

 ## AWS mapper

 The AWS mapper takes messages formatted in the [Thin Edge JSON](thin-edge-json.md) as input.